 CASE UPDATE (April 12, 2018): We filed our opening appeal brief in the Macomb County Circuit Court, appealing the conviction in the City of Sterling Heights case.

-CASE UPDATE (September 12, 2018): We filed our application for leave to appeal to the Michigan Court of Appeals.
+CASE UPDATE (September 12, 2018): We filed our application for leave to appeal to the Michigan Court of Appeals in our West Bloomfield case.